IBM (IBM)

 With a corporate history spanning over a century and once known for its iconic mainframe computers, IBM (NYSE:IBM) provides hybrid cloud computing platforms, AI solutions, consulting services, and enterprise infrastructure to help businesses modernize their operations.

-- Annual sales growth of 1.3% over the last five years lagged behind its business services peers as its large revenue base made it difficult to generate incremental demand
+- A drawback is its annual sales growth of 4.1% over the last five years lagged behind its business services peers as its large revenue base made it difficult to generate incremental demand

 High Quality